top of page

 Welcome to our class page!

-This term our topic is ‘It’s a Small World’ As part of this topic we will be;
+This half-term our topic is ‘If you go down to the woods today…’ As part of this topic we will be;

 • Tidy by Emily Gravett